Table of Contents

 Genetic counseling and testing: affected families or individuals with known inversions could be offered genetic counseling.

 Most of the inversions are balanced and hence are phenotypically invisible.
+They don’t alter health.
+An unbalanced inversion is associated with problems such as retarded mental and physical growth and birth defects.
 However, human studies are scarce and the true clinical potential of these mutations needs to be tapped in detail.

 Inversions are of 2 types namely, paracentric and pericentric inversions.
 Paracentric inversions spare the centromere, while pericentric inversions span on either sides and include the centromere.